UW-ISC/hrp-portal-vagrant/README.md

 Useful Links:
 wp-cli.org: simple, command line utility for updating wordpress core and plugins

+To back up your database first connect to your vagrant box through the command line:

+vagrant ssh

-To back up your database, use the following command in your vagrant folder:
+ use the following command in your vagrant folder:

 bash export_database.sh

-To load a database into your vagrant, use the following commands:
+To load a database into your vagrant, use the following commands after you have placed hrp_portal.sql into your hrp-portal-vagrant folder:

 vagrant destroy